Skip to content

 abra server add <server-domain>

-It is important to note that <domain> here is a publicy accessible domain name which points to your server IP address. abra does make sure this is the case and this is done to avoid issues with HTTPS certificate rate limiting.
+It is important to note that <server-domain> here is a publicy accessible domain name which points to your server IP address. abra does make sure this is the case and this is done to avoid issues with HTTPS certificate rate limiting.

 You will now have a new ~/.abra/ folder on your local file system which stores all the configuration of your Co-op Cloud instance.